SethVandebrooke/Protous/README.md

 Use: POST.deletePOST("post1");

-The same syntax for the post object functions applies to the comment and message object functions.
+The same syntax for the post object functions applies to the comment, message, and friendship object functions.